AaronErhardt/tuxedo-rs/README.md

 - [x] Ioctl abstraction for tuxedo_io
 - [x] Sysfs abstraction for tuxedo_keyboard
-- [x] Support for hardware based on uniwill
+- [x] Support for hardware from both clevo and uniwill
 - [x] Daemon with DBus interface for user space application
 - [x] Client library for interacting with the daemon
 - [ ] CLI that interacts with the daemon